home-assistant/developers.home-assistant/docs/documentation_create_page.md

 Additional keys for the file header:

+- `title`: This title should match with the name of the integration as written in the integration manifest file.
 - `logo`: Please check the separate section below.
 - `ha_release`: The release when the integration was included, e.g., "0.38".
 If the current release is 0.37, make `ha_release` 0.38.
-If it's 0.30 or 0.40 please quote it with `" "`.
+If it's 0.30 or 0.40 please quote it with `' '`.
-- `ha_category`: This entry is used to group the integration on the [Integration overview](https://www.home-assistant.io/components/).
+- `ha_category`: This entry is used to group the integration on the [Integration overview](https://www.home-assistant.io/integrations/).
 - `ha_iot_class`: [IoT class](https://www.home-assistant.io/blog/2016/02/12/classifying-the-internet-of-things) is the classifier for the device's behavior.
-- `ha_qa_scale`: [Quality scale](https://www.home-assistant.io/docs/quality_scale/) is the representation of the integration's quality.
+- `ha_quality_scale`: [Quality scale](https://www.home-assistant.io/docs/quality_scale/) is the representation of the integration's quality.
 - `ha_config_flow`: Set to `true` if the integration has a [Data Entry Flow](https://developers.home-assistant.io/docs/en/data_entry_flow_index.html), omit otherwise.
+- `ha_codeowners`: GitHub usernames or team names (starting with `@`) of people that are responsible for this integration.
+This should match with the codeowners as listed in the integration manifest file.

 There are [pre-defined variables](https://jekyllrb.com/docs/variables/) available but usually, it's not necessary to use them when writing documentation.